Veterans in Transition Crisis Fund

 About Veterans In Transition

 While the transition to college is difficult for most students, it can be particularly challenging for student veterans.
 Our student veterans are often older than their peers and have had experiences that our traditional students struggle to relate to.
-Sixty percent of the veteran students at the University of Maryland have served in an active combat role and 80% have served for four years or more.
-More than half of our veterans are married and more than one-third have dependents.
+Approximately 26% of student veterans at the University of Maryland have served in an active combat role.
 The adjustment to life as a civilian and student can present significant obstacles to acquiring a degree and pursuing a fulfilling career.

 Veteran Student Life at the University of Maryland exists to support a seamless transition from military life to civilian college life.
-Veteran Student Life Office promotes continued growth in mind, body, and spirit, carrying the pride and confidence established in the military into the college experience and future careers for veteran alumni.
-In addition to financial help, veterans are introduced to Dr. Nancy K. Schlossberg’s transition theory which can help them understand what they are experiencing.
-In particular, they can take a self-scoring TransitionGuide (Schlossberg and Kay) to help them identify their resources for coping.
+The Veteran Student Life Office promotes continued growth in mind, body, and spirit, carrying the pride and confidence established in the military into the college experience and future careers for veteran alumni.

 How to Apply